Lyubansky/Taboola-recommendation-widget/README.md

 ## How the Widget Works

-1. **Initialization**: The widget reads configuration from data attributes or uses defaults from `config.ts`
+1. **Initialization**: The widget is instantiated with a configuration object (defaults from `config.ts` or custom config).
+It sets up the container, attaches event listeners, and begins loading recommendations.

-2. **API Fetching**: Fetches recommendations from the Taboola API using the configured parameters
+2. **API Routing**: The `config.source` field routes to the appropriate API via `api/index.ts` router.
+The router selects the correct API module (e.g., `taboola`, `organic`, `video`) based on this value.

-3. **Response Normalization**: Transforms the API response into a standardized `Recommendation` format
+3. **API Fetching**: The selected API module fetches recommendations from its endpoint and normalizes the response to a standardized `Recommendation[]` format.
+Each API module handles its own URL building and response transformation.

-4. **Renderer Selection**: Uses the renderer registry to find the appropriate renderer based on the recommendation's `origin` type
+4. **Renderer Selection**: For each recommendation, the widget uses the renderer registry to find the appropriate renderer based on the recommendation's `origin` type (e.g., `sponsored`, `organic`).
+If no renderer is found, the recommendation is safely skipped.

-5. **Rendering**: Each renderer creates DOM elements and handles click behavior (e.g., sponsored opens in new tab, organic in same tab)
+5. **Rendering**: Each renderer creates DOM elements using a `DocumentFragment` for performance.
+The renderer defines both the visual structure and click behavior (e.g., sponsored opens in new tab, organic in same tab).

-6. **Event Handling**: Uses event delegation for efficient click handling on dynamically rendered items
+6. **Event Handling**: A single click listener on the widget container uses event delegation to handle clicks on dynamically rendered items.
+The widget finds the clicked recommendation and delegates to the appropriate renderer's `handleClick` method.

 ## Testing